agl-alexglopez/ccc/README.md

 For examples of what code that uses these ideas looks like, read and use the sample programs in the `samples/`.
 I try to only add non-trivial samples that do something mildly interesting to give a good idea of how to take advantage of this flexible memory philosophy.

+## Miscellaneous Why?

+- Why callbacks?
+Freedom for more varied comparisons and allocations.
+Learn to love auxiliary data.
+Also debugging your own function is nice.
+- Why not header only?
+I want the library to be readable, maintainable, and updateable, especially if I want to change implementations in the source files.
+If the user wants to explore the implementation everything should be easily understandable.
+- Why not opaque pointers and true implementation hiding?
+This is not possible in C if the user is in charge of memory.
+The container types must be complete if the user wishes to store them on the stack or data segment.
+I try to present a clean interface.
+- Why flat maps?
+Mostly experimenting.
+Flat maps track the tree structure through indices not pointers.
+This makes the data structure copyable, relocatable, serializable, or writable to disk at the cost of pointer stability in most cases.

 ## Related

-Here are some excellent data structure libraries I have found for C. Many of them are simple, fast, and elegant, taking care of all memory management for you.
+If these containers do not fit your needs, here are some excellent data structure libraries I have found for C. They are clever, fast, and elegant, taking care of all memory management for you.

 - [STC - Smart Template Containers](https://github.com/stclib/STC)
 - [C Template Library (CTL)](https://github.com/glouw/ctl)